-Here’s my list of pros and cons of the Teaching Assistant Program in France along with some info about what it is exactly.
+Here’s my list of pros and cons of the Teaching Assistant Program in France, called TAPIF for short, along with some info about what it is exactly.

 Pros and cons of the Teaching Assistant Program in France (TAPIF)

-Note: Requirements and procedures may have changed since I did in the program in 2009-10.
+Note: TAPIF requirements and procedures may have changed since I did in the program in 2009-10.
 This post is based on my experience with TAPIF six years ago.
 Please refer to the official program website for the most up-to-date information.